 - An employer who removes older employees and replaces them with younger employees

-Victims of age discrimination or retaliation in the workplace for filing a complaint should seek legal counsel immediately.
+Victims of age discrimination or retaliation in the workplace for filing a complaint should seek legal counsel from our Philadelphia age discrimination lawyers immediately.

 What is Retaliation at Work?